ShongSu/shongsu.github.io/_posts/2016-05-02-notes-from-ecp.markdown

 `static`:

-Inside a function, retains its value between calls;
-At the function level, visible only in this file.
+Inside a function, retains its value between calls; At the function level, visible only in this file.

 `extern`:

-Applied to a function definition, has global scope (and is redundant);

-Applied to a variable, defined elsewhere.
+Applied to a function definition, has global scope (and is redundant); Applied to a variable, defined elsewhere.

 `void`:

-As the return type of a function, doesn't return a value;

-In a pointer declaration, the type of a generic pointer;

-In a parameter list, takes no parameters.
+As the return type of a function, doesn't return a value; In a pointer declaration, the type of a generic pointer; In a parameter list, takes no parameters.

 ## Chapter 3: Unscrambling Declarations in C

+### Notes

 + A declaration involving a pointer and a const has several possible orderings: